lyaflora/Space-Scene-VR/README.md

 `⬇ Code > Download ZIP`

-After downloading, you should be able to unzip and install the .apk file via ADB.
+After downloading, you should be able to unzip and install the .apk file via ADB to your Oculus.
+After that, you will probably find the applicatin in Library/Unknown sources.